Johnson & Johnson: 2020: COVID-19 pandemic

+2020-present

 In November 2020, Johnson & Johnson acquired Momenta Pharmaceuticals for $6.5 billion.

 In January 2022, Joaquin Duato became CEO of Johnson & Johnson.

-In December 2022, Johnson & Johnson acquired cardiovascular medical technology company Abiomed Inc. for $16.6 billion.
+In December 2022, Johnson & Johnson acquired cardiovascular medical technology company Abiomed for $16.6 billion.

-Johnson & Johnson began the separation of their consumer healthcare business segment in November 2021.
-In the split, Johnson & Johnson will retain the Johnson & Johnson name for prescription drugs and medical devices, while the second company will sell consumer health products and take over the Neutrogena, Aveeno, Tylenol, Listerine, Johnson's, Band-Aid and other brands.
-In September 2022, Johnson & Johnson chose Kenvue as the new name for its Consumer Health business.
-Kenvue went public through an IPO in May 2023, with Johnson & Johnson maintaining a controlling stake of around 91 percent.
-On July 24, 2023, Johnson & Johnson launched an exchange offer to split-off Kenvue.
-Following the completion of the exchange offer, Johnson & Johnson will retain approximately 9.5% of the outstanding shares of Kenvue common stock.In 2024, Johnson & Johnson sold off its remaining 9.5% stake in Kenvue, its former consumer products business.
+Kenvue, the consumer products division of Johnson & Johnson that owned Neutrogena, Aveeno, Tylenol, Listerine, Johnson's, Band-Aid and other brands became a public company via an initial public offering in May 2023.
+At that time, Johnson & Johnson maintained a controlling stake of around 91%.
+In July 2023, Johnson & Johnson launched an exchange offer to split-off Kenvue, reducing its stake to 9.5%.
+In 2024, Johnson & Johnson sold its remaining 9.5% stake in Kenvue.

 Johnson & Johnson holds a patent on the tuberculosis-treating drug bedaquiline, with secondary patents in at least 25 out of 43 countries with a high burden of tuberculosis blocking affordable generic versions of the drug, preventing millions of people from accessing the life-saving treatment.
 Though the patent was set to expire in many countries in 2023, Johnson & Johnson applied to extend the patent.
-On July 13, 2023, Stop TB Partnership announced that after negotiations with Johnson & Johnson, they had been granted licenses to produce generic versions of the drug.
+In July 2023, Stop TB Partnership announced that after negotiations with Johnson & Johnson, it had been granted licenses to produce generic versions of the drug.

-Johnson & Johnson announced several acquisitions in 2024: Ambrx Biopharma for $2 billion (in January), Shockwave Medical for $13.1 billion (in April), and Proteologix for $850 million (in May).
-In 2024, Johnson & Johnson MedTech released Polyphonic, a digital surgical platform.
+Johnson & Johnson acquired Ambrx Biopharma for $2 billion in January 2024, Shockwave Medical for $13.1 billion in April 2024, and Proteologix for $850 million in May 2024.

+In June 2024, Johnson & Johnson MedTech released Polyphonic, a digital surgical platform.
 The platform features surgery planning, surgical video, and telepresence services for laparoscopic surgeries.

-In January 2025, Johnson & Johnson announced it would acquire neurological drug maker Intra-Cellular Therapies for $14.6 billion, a company specializing in medications for behavioral disorders, including schizophrenia, depression, and bipolar disorder.
+In April 2025, Johnson & Johnson acquired Intra-Cellular Therapies, a company specializing in medications for behavioral disorders, including schizophrenia, depression, and bipolar disorder, for $14.6 billion.